mozilla/learning.mozilla.org/README.md

 This software consists of two major parts:

-* A **static site generator** that creates a number of `index.html` files in various directories which can be viewed in any browser, including ones that don't support JavaScript.
-* Client-side JavaScript code that **progressively enhances** the user experience based on browser capabilities.

-It should be noted that, based on the
-[product roadmap][roadmap], the static site generator may eventually evolve into becoming a dynamic server.
+* A Server-side Node.js library that is used by app.js to generate static page HTML for pages bound to specific URLs.
+* Client-side JavaScript code that runs the site as an app in the user's browser, taking care of (virtual) routing and page loads after the initial server response for the URL the user first started using our site on.

 # Get started